earlchew/keyfob/README.rst

-The Keysafe application can be used to remember the secret in a secure way, and to provide that secret each time the secured service is accessed for the duration of the loging session.
+The Keysafe application can be used to remember the secret in a secure way, and to provide that secret each time the secured service is accessed for the duration of the login session.

 The remembered secret is discarded once the login session terminates, or when the secret expires.
 Once the secret is discarded, reuse requires